 If you’re going to keep your table inside then you’ll want to look for specific features like being able to fold it up for compact storage.
 You also might want to look for one with wheels so that you can move it around when it’s not being used.

 You can expect inside tables to have a more consistent and uniform bounce when compared to outdoor ones that cost a similar amount.
 This is because tables designed to be used outside are built with a weather-resistant material that directly affects how well the table tennis ball bounce is off the surface.
-Therefore, expect an indoor table tennis table to be equal to or better-than the best outdoor ones in the same price range in respect to playing quality.
+Therefore, expect an indoor table tennis table to be equal to or better-than the best outdoor table tennis tables in the same price range in respect to playing quality.
 Indoor tables are not made for outdoor use and shouldn’t be left in the wet ever.

 Outside table tennis table features

 If outside is going to be the best option then you’ll want to get a table that’s built to be kept outdoors or in a garage.
-The best outdoor tables are generally sturdier and built with larger casters and a simplistic set-up system.
+The best outdoor ping pong tables are generally sturdier and built with larger casters and a simplistic set-up system.
 Their frames and table legs are usually made with rust proof quality materials help them last longer and keep their strength.
 The playing surface is usually made with a waterproof material to stop it from losing its shape and warping when it gets wet.
 Even if you plan on keeping it in your garage you might be better off with an outdoor table as humidity and moisture is the worst enemy of a table tennis table.

 Unfortunately, because of the additional materials required to make a weatherproof table, outdoor use ones are generally more expensive than indoor ones.
 So even though their bounce won’t be as good compared to indoor tables in the same cost range, they can still provide you with a high-quality game.
 And you get to play table tennis in the sun, you can’t beat that!